It’s important to understand the recruiter’s needs. What are they looking for?

 What are the skills that I have and what level am I at in each?

-What experience can I highlight in my CV?
+What experience can I highlight in my résumé?

-What are my qualifications, levels of training achieved?
+What are my qualifications, levels of training, etc.?

 Languages and levels

-What is my level?
+What is my language level?
 Certificates/time spent abroad, etc.

 Tools to be mastered

 How can I make the most of my knowledge of the sector, as a customer or from working in it?
-Otherwise, have I still got time to learn more about it?
+If I don’t have experience, is there still time to learn more about it?

 Type of customers/ partners